edison-moreland/hudOS/README.md

 1. Download dependencies
     - `./update_vendor.sh`
-2. Install Tow-Boot
+2. Install Tow-Boot (optional)
+    - All PinePhone Pros sold after July 2022 should come with Tow-Boot preinstalled to the SPI flash.
-    1. Flash `.build/vendor/towboot/mmcboot.installer.img` to an SD card.
+    1. Flash `.build/vendor/towboot/spi.installer.img` to an SD card.
     2. Put the SD card in the PinePhone, and boot.
-    3. Install Tow-Boot to the eMMC.
+    3. Install Tow-Boot to the SPI.
     4. Remove the SD card.
 3. Building hudOS
    1. Download buildroot